salinecrew/salinecrew.github.io/parent-corner.md

   7. All rower family members are responsible for clean-up of site(s), take down of tents and loading the equipment trailer.
   ![cooking](/assets/images/pam-cooking.jpg)

   8. We are in need of many volunteers to help with the regatta food.
 Volunteer opportunities will be explained and / or requested at the Parent / Rower meeting each season.
-The following is a general outline of regatta food volunteer opportunities ([REFER TO: “Volunteer Positions & Responsibilities” page for further details:](#volunteer)
+The following is a general outline of regatta food volunteer opportunities ([Volunteer Positions & Responsibilities](#volunteer)

   - Food Coordinator – Lorna Gibson
   - Shopper – Lorna Gibson